Education news. In context.

 January 26, 2017

-Indianapolis Public Schools are using new ways to reduce absenteeism.
-And they’re working.
+Indianapolis Public Schools is trying new strategies to reduce absenteeism.
+They’re working

 School districts across the country are paying extra attention to improving attendance and reducing chronic absenteeism in recent years.